KNX-IOT/knx-iot.github.io/_pages/gs_build_own_device.md

   - [See build on Linux](/building_linux)
   - [See build on Windows](/building_windows)

-## download the Example Application
+## Download and Build the Example Application

 ```bash
 # Clone the Stack